 Owen Brown Street Reconstruction Project

-Currently this project is on hold while Summit County DSSS finalizes design for a new gravity sewer along the same corridor.
-Construction is tentatively scheduled for the winter of 2023 or spring of 2024.
+Currently this project is on hold while Summit County DSSS finalizes a design for a new gravity sewer along the same corridor.
+Construction of Summit County DSSS's project is tentatively scheduled for 2024.
+Construction of the City's project is tentatively scheduled for 2025.

 The City is reconstructing Owen Brown Street between Morse Road and SR 91 due to its failing road surface and base.
 In addition, the existing cast-iron waterline along Owen Brown Street, between the bridge over the creek and SR 91, is undersized, beyond its useful life, and due for replacement.
 Also included in the City's project are storm sewer repairs and laterals, partial curb replacement, sidewalk repairs, and driveway apron replacements.